Mahmood-Anaam/Violet3/README.md

 1. **Arabic Image Captioning**: Generate high-quality captions for images in Arabic.
 2. **Visual Feature Extraction**: Extract image features for integration into vision-language models or downstream tasks.
 3. **Customizable for VQA**: Use extracted features and captions to build Arabic visual question-answering systems.
+4. **Mixed Input Support**: Handle batches of images in various formats, such as URLs, file paths, NumPy arrays, PyTorch tensors, and PIL Image objects.

 ## How to Use Violet